Brainstorming On The Way

 While I don’t have an exact answer to this yet, the next move is to dive into user’s site behavior.
 Which pages are being visited more frequently, which are visited less?
 How far are users scrolling down certain pages and are users staying on the page long enough to read the content?
 What segments of site visitors visit more than 3 pages and which visit less?
 These are the kinds of metrics that we need to dive into to understand our site visitors and ultimately optimize our site to both convert as many visitors as possible while also providing a wealth of information for visitors who arrived both organically and via paid.

 This is where Dana Ditomaso’s fantastic talk about PPC reporting and tactics started to come into play.
 Let’s not just dig into conversion rates and conversion volume.
 Let’s look at conversion rate by our target customer segment and see how we perform with those visitors.
-Additionally, let’s run be sure we’re tracking everything we can in analytics and AdWords to get the clearest picture possible about or customer’s interaction with our site.
+Additionally, let’s run be sure we’re tracking everything we can in analytics and Google Ads (formerly AdWords) to get the clearest picture possible about or customer’s interaction with our site.
 We want to track more than just explicit conversions, form-fills etc. We also want to track clicks to a “get directions,” page, clicks to a “contact us” page, that may not have lead to an actual contact and so forth.
 Dana even brought up Full Story (shout out local ATL business!) as an even better way of tracking user site behavior as it literally records the user’s session.
 How they interact with the site, which links they hover over, which parts of the page they click, which parts they try to click.
 All of this can provide a startling amount of insight about how your site may need to be redesigned or how your site is designed really well.

 Have we answered the question of what is the perfect balance between a conversion-focused/optimized site and a smartly designed one that focuses on solving users problems?
 Definitely not, but we’re making headway and with an increasingly competitive marketplace for PPC and SEO marketers, headway in the right direction is important.